 The Vice Principal of Student Life collaborates with the Principal and the administration in caring for the overall academic, cultural, and professional life of the school and works closely with the Vice Principal for Professional Development and Innovation and Vice Principals for Academics, Department Chairs, Director of Security, Nurses, and Attendance Assistant to support all students.

 The Vice Principal of Student Life serves as a member of the school’s Academic Administrative Team and the Jesuit Leadership Team and is a permanent member of the Student Performance Review Team.
-The Vice Principal of Student Formation reports directly to the Principal.
+The Vice Principal of Student Life reports directly to the Principal.

 Specific Duties of the Vice Principal of Student Life: